Crete: Economy

 The Gross domestic product (GDP) of the region was €9.4 billion in 2018, accounting for 5.1% of Greek economic output.
 GDP per capita adjusted for purchasing power was €17,800 or 59% of the EU27 average in the same year.
 The GDP per employee was 68% of the EU average.
 Crete is the region in Greece with the fifth highest GDP per capita.

 Transport infrastructure

 Airports

-The island has three significant airports, Nikos Kazantzakis at Heraklion, the Daskalogiannis airport at Chania and a smaller one in Sitia.
+The island has three significant airports, Nikos Kazantzakis at Heraklion, the Daskalogiannis airport at Chania and the smaller Sitia airport.
 The first two serve international routes, acting as the main gateways to the island for travellers.
-There is a long-standing plan to replace Heraklion airport with a new airport at Kastelli, where there is presently an air force base.
+Nikos Kazantzakis was Greece’s second-busiest airport through the year of 2024.
+Work has begun plan to replace Heraklion airport with a new airport at Kasteli, where there is presently an air force base, and the new Kasteli Airport is due to open by 2027.

 Ferries

-The island is well served by ferries, mostly from Piraeus, by ferry companies such as Minoan Lines and ANEK Lines.
-Seajets operates routes to Cyclades.
+The island is well served by ferries, mostly from Piraeus, by ferry companies such as Minoan Lines and ANEK Lines with links to the Cyclades and Dodecanese islands.
+Seajets also operates routes to Cyclades.

+The main ports from west to east are at Kissamos (ferry link to Peloponnese), Souda (Chania), Rethymno, Heraklion (links to Cyclades), Agios Nikolaos and Sitia (link to Dodecanese).